monsmain/ighack/Custom Pass/EN.md

 </div>

 ## Donate❤️
-### If you find this code useful for you, you can support it by donating any amount.[link donate❤️](https://monsmain.carrd.co/)
+### If you find this code useful for you, you can support it by donating any amount.  [link donate❤️](https://monsmain.carrd.co/)

 ## 1. Enable Termux access to the phone's storage
 ### To allow access, type this command: